 Under the proposed bill, stand-alone HRAs would open back up, allowing small businesses to expand their benefits offerings.
-There are, however, key differences between the old stand-alone HRAs and the modified Small Business HRA outlined in the bill.
+There are, however, key differences between the old stand-alone HRAs and the modified qualified small employer HRA (QSEHRA), sometimes called the Small Business HRA, outlined in the bill.

 Only Qualified Small Employers (QSEs) would be eligible to offer the HRA.